-This article provides an introduction to the problem of inferring the strength of cause-and-effect relationships from a causal Bayesian 355 network, emphasizing conceptual foundations and examples.
+This paper provides an introduction to the problem of inferring the strength of cause-and-effect relationships from a causal Bayesian network, emphasizing conceptual foundations and examples.
 In this concluding section, we provide a roadmap to the literature where proofs and algorithms are provided.

-A causal Bayesian network consists of a causal graph, an acyclic directed graph expressing causal relationships, and a probability distri- 360 bution respecting the independence relation encoded by the graph.
+A causal Bayesian network consists of a causal graph, an acyclic directed graph expressing causal relationships, and a probability distribution respecting the independence relation encoded by the graph.
 Because of the existence of unmeasured variables, the following identifiability questions arise: "Can we assess the strength of causal effects from nonexperimental data and casual relationships?
 And if we can, what is the total causal effect in terms of estimable quantities?"
-365

 The questions just given could partially be answered using graphical approaches due to Pearl and his collaborators.
 More precisely, graphical conditions have been devised to show whether a causal effect, that is, the joint response of any set S of variables to interventions on a set T of action variables, denoted $P_T(S)^2$ is identifiable or not.
-Those 370 results are summarized in Pearl (2000).
-For example, "back-door" and "front-door" criteria and do-calculus Pearl (1995); graphical criteria to identify $P_T(S)$ when T is a singleton (Galles and Pearl 1995); graphical conditions under which it is possible to identify $P_T(S)$ where T and S are, possibly non-singleton, sets, subject to a special condition called 375 Q-identifiability (Pearl and Robins 1995).
-Further study can be also found in Kuroki and Miyakawa (1999) and Robins (1997).
+Those results are summarized in [6].
+For example, "back-door" and "front-door" criteria and do-calculus [15]; graphical criteria to identify $P_T(S)$ when T is a singleton [16]; graphical conditions under which it is possible to identify $P_T(S)$ where T and S are, possibly non-singleton, sets, subject to a special condition called Q-identifiability [17].
+Further study can be also found in [18] and [19].

-More recently, Tian and Pearl published a series of papers related to this topic (Tian and Pearl 2002; Tian and Pearl 2002; Tian and Pearl 2003).
-Their new methods combined the graphical character of causal 380 graph and the algebraic definition of causal effect.
+More recently, Tian and Pearl published a series of papers related to this topic [20, 13, 14].
+Their new methods combined the graphical character of causal graph and the algebraic definition of causal effect.
 They used both algebraic and graphical methods to identify causal effects.
-The basic idea is, first, to transfer causal graphs to semi-Markovian graphs Tian and Pearl (2002), then to use Algorithm 2 in Tian and Pearl (2003) (the Identify algorithm) to calculate the causal effects we want to know.
-385
+The basic idea is, first, to transfer causal graphs to semi Markovian graphs [13], then to use Algorithm 2 in [14] (the Identify algorithm) to calculate the causal effects we want to know.

 Tian and Pearl's method was a great contribution to this study area.
 But there were still some problems left.
-First, even though we believe, as Tian and Pearl do, that the semi-Markovian models obtained from the
+First, even though we believe, as Tian and Pearl do, that the semi Markovian models obtained from the transforming Projection algorithm in [13] are equal to the original causal graphs, and therefore the causal effects should be the same in both models, still, to the best of our knowledge, there was no formal proof for this equivalence.
+Second, the completeness question of the Identify algorithm in [14] was still open, so that it was unknown whether a causal effect was identifiable if that Identify algorithm failed.